-Notes to Financial Statements December 31, 2015 and 2014 (Amounts in thousands)
+Notes to Financial Statements December 31, 2017 and 2016 (Amounts in thousands)

-6. STABLE VALUE FUND
+5. STABLE VALUE FUND

-RTC Stable Value Fund Collective Investment Trust, Series 25053 was formed for the purpose of allowing participating plan sponsors, who maintained defined contribution plans qualified under Sections 401(a) and 501(a) of the IRC, to invest in MetLife Group Annuity Contract issued by Metropolitan Life Insurance Company to RTC, for use as the primary underlying investment for their stable value collective investment trust fund.
+RTC Stable Value Fund Collective Investment Trust, Series 25053 was formed for the purpose of allowing participating plan sponsors, who maintained defined contribution plans qualified under Sections 401 (a) and 501 (a) of the IRC, to invest in MetLife Group Annuity Contract 25053 and MetLife Group Annuity Contract 37000 ("Contracts") issued by Metropolitan Life Insurance Company to RTC, for use as the primary underlying investments for their stable value collective investment trust fund.
 RTC is a wholly owned subsidiary of Reliance Financial Corporation.
-Units are issued and redeemed daily at contract value (See "Circumstances That Impact the SVF" below for definition of contract value.).
+Reliance Financial Corporation is an indirect wholly-owned subsidiary of Fidelity National Information Services, Inc. Units are issued and redeemed daily at contract value (See "Circumstances That Impact the SVF" below for definition of contract value.).
 Contract value represents contributions, plus interest, less participant-initiated withdrawals or transfers.
+As of December 31, 2017 and 2016, contract value approximated estimated fair value.